ejboettcher/jekyll-revealjs/README.md

 fragments of a list during a presentation.

 To use fragments, jekyll-reveal.js includes a jekyll-plugin, that simplifies the use of fragments in markdown.
-To specify the current element as a fragment, use the {% fragment %}-tag like this:
+To specify the current element as a fragment, use the *+* like this:

     # Slide

-    * This {% fragment %}
-    * will {% fragment %}
+    + This
+    + will
-    * come one by one {% fragment %}
+    + come one by one

-### Slide backgrounds

-To modify the background of the current slide, jekyll-reveal.js also includes a simplification
-plugin:

-    # Slide

-    {% background white %}

-    This slide has a white background

 ### Speaker notes